Itvisors/mendix-ReactDateTimePicker/README.md

 - Disable days in past: Whether or not to disable all days in the past.
 - Minimal Date: Attribute used to disable all days before this date
 - Maximal date: Attribute used to disable all days after this date
+- Initial View Date: Choose an initial datetime to default open on

 ### DateTime Options
 - Locale: Change language according to https://momentjs.com/docs/#/i18n/changing-locale/ (e.g en (english) or nl(dutch))